richweiss/citizenry_project2/readme.md

         - Asked classmate Mike for help via pseudocode out loud.
 Appending issues most likely from giving res.render('filepath') but not feeding it any data res.render('filepath', data)

         - node error ocurring.
-Q'ng Jared for help
+Queing Slack for help

         - Revisiting after break.
 Going back to Login.
 Not saving.
 Am I telling it to save?
 CREATE USER in script.js.
 This has to happen in Sign-up page.
            Problem: (*UPDATE: RESOLVED stepped away and tried a few things*) Sign-up page not appearing on DOM. http://localhost:3000/users/new